Muricy Ramalho: 2006–2009

-After working for Internacional, including taking them to runners-up in the Campeonato Brasileiro de 2005, on January 3, 2006, ten years later he came back to manage São Paulo, signing a one-year contract.
+After working for Internacional, including taking them to runners-up in the Campeonato Brasileiro de 2005, on January 3, 2006, he went back to manage São Paulo, signing a one-year contract, ten years after his first stint with the club.
 He was the head coach of São Paulo for three years, winning the Série A three times in a row.
 His methods and the playing style of his team did not win universal admiration, however.
 After a poor start in the league and being eliminated from the Libertadores Cup in 2009 to Cruzeiro, his fourth consecutive elimination from the tournament, the board fired him.

 2009

-After almost a month of negotiations, Ramalho stated his desire to direct the team of Palmeiras, signing a contract on July 22, 2009.
+After almost a month of negotiations, Ramalho agreed to manage the team of Palmeiras, signing a contract on July 22, 2009.

 2010

 After six months as Palmeiras' head coach, Ramalho was fired on February 18, 2010, after a 1–4 defeat against São Caetano.
 On April 25, he was announced as the new head coach of Fluminense, his second time working in Rio de Janeiro.
 On July 23, he was appointed as head coach of the Brazil national team, but was not released by the Rio de Janeiro-based team, prompting the Brazil Football Confederation to choose Mano Menezes instead.

-By the end of the season, Ramalho has led Fluminense to its third national championship, after 1970 and 1984.
+Ramalho led Fluminense to win that year's Brazilian League title, the club's third national championship, and his fourth as a manager.

-2011
+2011–2013

-On April 6, 2011, it was announced that Ramalho would take charge of Santos until the end of the 2011 season.
-He led Santos to the 2011 Campeonato Paulista title and later to the Copa Libertadores title.
-Ramalho renewed his contract until December 2013.
+After a dismissal from Fluminense due to a poor start to the season, on April 6, 2011, it was announced that Ramalho would take charge of Santos until the end of the 2011 season.
+He led Santos to the 2011 Campeonato Paulista title and later to the 2011 Copa Libertadores title.
+Ramalho then renewed his contract until December 2013.
+In 2012, the team won the State Championship once again, as well as the Recopa Sudamericana.

-2013

-After losing the State Championship, and after having star player Neymar sold to Barcelona, Ramalho, on 31 May, was dismissed by club.
-The intention of Santos was to start a reformulation.
-Ramalho signed in April 2011, and, since then, he won two State Championships, one Recopa Sudamericana, and the most important, 2011 Copa Libertadores, when Santos beat Uruguayan side Peñarol in the final.
+After losing the 2013 State Championship, and after having star player Neymar sold to Barcelona, Ramalho, on 31 May, was dismissed by club.